 special instructions

-Consumption of foods containing oxalates (sorrel, spinach) and phytin (cereals) reduces the absorption of calcium, so you should not take Calcium-D3 Nycomed within 2 hours after taking sorrel, spinach, cereals.
+Eating foods containing oxalates (sorrel, spinach) and phytin (cereals) reduces the absorption of calcium, so you should not take Calcium-D3 Nycomed within 2 hours after taking sorrel, spinach, cereals.

-Calcium-D3 Nycomed should be used with caution in immobilized patients with osteoporosis due to the risk of hypercalcemia.
+Calcium-D3 Nycomed should be used with caution in immobilized patients with osteoporosis due to the risk of developing hypercalcemia.

 Drug interactions

-With simultaneous use with phenytoin or barbiturates, a decrease in the activity of vitamin D3 is possible.
+When used simultaneously with phenytoin or barbiturates, a decrease in the activity of vitamin D3 is possible.

-Analogues of the medicinal product Calcium D3 Nycomed
+Analogues of the drug Calcium D3 Nycomed

-Structural analogues for the active substance:
+Structural analogues of the active substance:

 • Ideos;